rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the videos and quizzes for week three.

 **Thoughts:** Perhaps there were less videos for week three than for week two, but I seemed to get through them very quickly this time.
 Just the programming exercise left, and I'll be on week four.

+### Day 35: 24 April 2018

+**Today's Progress**: Started the programming exercise for week three.

+**Thoughts:** A lot of today's time was spent working out how to plot nice graphs in Octave, and a lot of the rest was spent on realising that I had forgotten to plug my sigmoid function into my logistic regression model.
+But I am steadily getting more comfortable with Octave, which is good.
+Hopefully tomorrow I'll be able to finish the programming exercise off.0